gonsalgealmeida/Portfolio_Stock_Allocation_for_algorithemic_trading/README.md

 Overall, the notebooks provide a comprehensive exploration of portfolio optimization, including traditional and alternative approaches, as well as the analysis of portfolio performance using Pyfolio.

-Mean-variance optimization requires two things: the expected returns of the assets, and the covariance matrix (or more generally, a risk model quantifying asset risk). we used PyPortfolioOpt used methods for estimating both (located in expected_returns and risk_models respectively).
+Mean-variance optimization requires two things: the expected returns of the assets, and the covariance matrix (or more generally, a risk model quantifying asset risk).
+We used PyPortfolioOpt for estimating both (located in expected_returns and risk_models respectively).
 Processed historical prices of 20 stocks:

            ["MSFT", "AMZN", "KO", "MA", "COST",